These tips will help you become a campfire storytelling pro.

 Use details from your campground environment to set the backdrop for your story.
 Consider the time of year and where you are physically: snowy mountain forest, hot dry desert or misty rugged coast.
 Take into account circumstances your main character might face.
 Does your character have family, friends or foe nearby?
 Let’s say our fox lives in the mountain forest and it’s starting to snow.
 His other fox friends are snuggled deep inside their dens but he can’t fit inside of his.
 An eagle perched at the top of a fir tree watches the fox with much interest.

-Choose an introductory sentence that either distances your audience or brings them right into the action of the story.
+Choose an introductory sentence that either distances your audience or brings them right into the action of the story for your campfire story starter.
 Depending on what kind of mood you’re going for you can pick a classic starting point like, “once upon a time there lived a little fox…” or the “dark and stormy night” route.
 Make up an original lead-in that charges straight to the action.
 Start the story off with the character’s name and what they’re doing: “Frankie the fox flung dirt behind him as he tried to dive into his hole.
 But something was in the way.”

 The story of “Frankie’s Very Crowded Den,” is ready to be told.
 Make your story larger than life by adding embellishments as you tell it.
 Acting out the story creates an interactive tale.
 Invite your audience to participate in the fun.
 They can make sound effects like the wind blowing through the trees while you embody the characters.
 One storyline can be told in a spooky or funny way depending on what words you choose and how you deliver them.